The Ultimate Guide to Accounts Receivable

 Centime easily integrates into Oracle NetSuite, QuickBooks Online, and Sage Intacct.
 You can use the AR application alone or maximize cash flow by utilizing the whole suite of applications: Cash Flow Forecasting, AP (Accounts Payable) Automation, KPI Tracking and Monitoring, or Centime Credit Line and Credit Card.

-If you want to maintain healthy cash flow and let your business flourish, your team needs more than just traditional AR processes to get by.
-That's why AR automation tools are increasingly essential for finance teams looking to upgrade their operations and eliminate time-consuming, manual tasks.
-We encourage you to continue educating yourself about AR and leverage AR automation tools to help you stay on top of all your AR responsibilities.
+If you want to maintain healthy cash flow and let your business flourish, traditional AR processes alone won't cut it.
+That's why AR process automation tools and a reliable receivables management software solution are increasingly essential for finance teams looking to eliminate time-consuming manual tasks and stay ahead of collections.
+We encourage you to continue educating yourself about AR and leverage Centime's AR automation platform to take control of your receivables today.

 FAQs